Mackinac Transportation Company: Chief Wawatam era

 In 1916, MTC began carrying automobile traffic, with vehicles loaded onto railcars for the passage.
 This arrangement limited capacity, and combined with high rates led to public dissatisfaction that eventually culminated in 1923 in the introduction of state-run car ferries across the strait.
 For several decades, the state ferries operated only during the summer months, and beginning in 1936 chartered an MTC vessel to provide winter service; this arrangement lasted until 1952, when the icebreaker Vacationland entered service in the state's fleet.

-As rail passenger traffic declined, and eventually ended in August 1955 when the last passenger train departed Mackinaw City, an increasingly important source of revenue for the company was chartering vessels for icebreaking service.
+As rail passenger traffic across the straits declined, and eventually ended in August 1955 with the departure of the last Northbound passenger train from Mackinaw City, an increasingly important source of revenue for the company was chartering vessels for icebreaking service.
 Even so, this was insufficient to justify the ownership of two vessels, with Saint Marie operating only in charter icebreaking, and she was therefore sold for scrap in 1961.

 Following the opening of the Mackinac Bridge in 1957, MTC was losing at least $100,000 annually by the early 1960s.
 In 1963, the company applied to terminate ferry service but was denied by the Interstate Commerce Commission (ICC).
 After repeated attempts, the ICC granted permission to end operations in 1976, but the state of Michigan chose to subsidize the company in order to continue service.
 Chief Wawatam continued to operate until August 1984, when a wall collapsed at the St. Ignace dock, making it unusable.
 The ship was laid up awaiting a decision from the state regarding the future of the service, until in 1986 the Soo Line Railroad abandoned the unused railroad to the St. Ignace docks—shortly thereafter the tracks to the Mackinaw City were also removed and Chief Wawatam was sold in 1988 for conversion into a barge.